seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] Web camera

-- [x] Wifi - Intel Wireless-AC 8265 `Wifi requires to manually place passwords and SSIDs in the Kext plist file.
-(Basic control with HeliPort app in Other folder)`
+- [x] Wifi - Intel Wireless-AC 8265 `Use provided HeliPort app for Wi-Fi control`

 - [x] Sleep/Wake `Does not work when booting over USB.`

 ## What's not working ⚠️

-- [ ] Fingerprint reader `Drivers aren't even on Linux.
-The chances of creating a driver for macOS are minimal.`
+- [ ] Fingerprint reader  `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.`

 - [ ] PM 981 `Still unstable.
 Could work for some, not for others.`